geekcamp-ph/awesome-hackathon-starters/README.md

 ## What is a "hackathon starter"?

-It is meant to help you get started quickly (questionable) to create an application.
+It is a template meant to help you get started quickly (questionable) to create an application.
 Use this if you want to but it is best to study and probably work on your own template.

 ### Node.js